 For the purposes of this course description, Aboriginal peoples may also be referred to as “Indigenous.”

-The course is innovative and engaging, and allows students to learn about issues and history from an Indigenous perspective.
 Students will have the opportunity to engage in a variety of cultural experiences.
 Elders and guest speakers will share Indigenous knowledge and students could have opportunities, when opportunities present themselves, to attend cultural events or exhibitions outside the regular school schedule off of the school campus.

 Aboriginal Studies 30 is classified as a Group A Humanities/Social Sciences, Aboriginal Studies 30 is a core subject, according to Alberta Education, and is now widely accepted as a course requirement for admission to many post-secondary institutions across Canada.
 Typically, Aboriginal Studies 30 is used as a replacement for a Social Studies 30-1 mark; however, some institutions accept both Aboriginal Studies 30 and Social 30-1 for admissions.
 Please refer to the institution’s website for further information.